 The Odd and the Interesting kind

-Every Name Change is done for a reason whether you hate it or not.
-And, all the reasons are very personal.
+Every Name Change is done for a reason.
+Maybe you really want another name, or just hate your own name now.
+Everyone’s reasons are very personal.
 Usually, the Name Change represents a pivot point in the life of the person Changing their Name.
+Starting school, college, marriage, new career, death of a loved one, remaking yourself, honoring your heritage.
+The reasons are many, deeply personal and important.
 Often, getting the Court Order to make it legal happens after the change of names.
 In other words, people often legally change their names to reflect a significant change that took place in the direction of their life.
 A female taking her husband’s last name is one of the most common examples of this throughout the ages.
 The singer Prince, is an example of the more famous name change to entertain sort.

 The Famous Kind